phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/commands.md

 ## setKeepAlive()

-In some cases it may be necessary to send a "[keepalive](https://en.wikipedia.org/wiki/Keepalive)" to the server every x seconds to prevent the SSH connection from being closed by the server during long running commands. eg. if, in the target servers sshd_config, ClientAliveCountMax is 0 and ClientAliveInterval is 3, then `echo $ssh->exec('sleep 10; ls -latr')` will timeout and you'll get a "Connection closed prematurely" ConnectionClosedException. `setKeepAlive(...)` is the answer to this problem.
+In some cases it may be necessary to send a "[keepalive](https://en.wikipedia.org/wiki/Keepalive)" to the server every x seconds to prevent the SSH connection from being closed by the server during long running commands. eg. if, in the target servers sshd_config, ClientAliveCountMax is 0 and ClientAliveInterval is 3, then `echo $ssh->exec('sleep 10; ls -latr')` will timeout and you'll get a "Connection closed prematurely" `ConnectionClosedException`. `setKeepAlive(...)` is the answer to this problem.

-Note that `setKeepAlive()` will not keep a connection alive if you're doing a time consuming operation _outside_ of the SSH instance. eg. doing `sleep(10); echo $ssh->exec('ls -latr');` on a server with the aforementioned sshd_config will still result in a "Connection closed prematurely" ConnectionClosedException because, at the end of the day, PHP is still a synchronous language and unless phpseclib has control then the "keepalive" packets won't be sent out.
+Note that `setKeepAlive()` will not keep a connection alive if you're doing a time consuming operation _outside_ of the SSH instance. eg. doing `sleep(10); echo $ssh->exec('ls -latr');` on a server with the aforementioned sshd_config will still result in a "Connection closed prematurely" `ConnectionClosedException` because, at the end of the day, PHP is still a synchronous language and unless phpseclib has control then the "keepalive" packets won't be sent out.

 ## Determining what to read(): passwd